SEA Games venue observations: Hype for New Clark City and invalidation of reports on Manila sites - Interaksyon

 The 30th Southeast Asian Games will commence from November 30 to December 11 in various venues at Clark, Manila, Subic, Batangas, Laguna and Tagaytay, among others.

-Only two sports are scheduled to be held in New Clark City, specifically water sports (swimming, water polo and diving) and athletics.
+Only two sports are scheduled to be held in New Clark City, specifically water (swimming, water polo and diving events) and athletics.

 There are at least 56 sports and 530 events scheduled for this year’s edition of the games.